SylviaOne/Repo-hub/README.md

-## Why did the opera singer go sailing?
-They wanted to hit the high Cs.
+## What's the worst thing about ancient history class?
+The teachers tend to Babylon.